indieisaconcept/grunt-context/README.md

 ### 0.3.0

-+ Config alias added for context
++ Config alias added for context task and context helper
 + Support for config options to be passed via the command line
-+ Support to override helper to allow an alternative method of overriding to be applied to the passed in argunments
 + Updated tests

 ### 0.2.0